Hulk and the Agents of S.M.A.S.H.: Production

 Hulk and the Agents of S.M.A.S.H. was unveiled at the 2011 San Diego Comic Con.
-Pre-production was outsourced to Karactaz Animation of Wellington, New Zealand.
+Pre-production was outsourced to New Zealand-based company Karactaz Animation.
 Film Roman was contracted to produce.
 Before it aired, writers Paul Dini and Henry Gilroy were confirmed to be writing for the series.
-Supervising Producer Cort Lane described the series as, "a great story about a great group of characters who have a really interesting family-style dynamic.
+Supervising producer Cort Lane described the series as, "a great story about a great group of characters who have a really interesting family-style dynamic.
 It's very funny, with just the most amazing voice cast."
-On July 26, 2014, Disney XD renewed the series for a second season.
+On July 26, 2014, the series was renewed for a second season.

-On July 12, 2015, Stephen Wacker, Vice President of Marvel Animation confirmed that the series had ended after the second season.
+On July 12, 2015, Marvel Animation vice president Stephen Wacker confirmed that the series had ended after the second season.

 Broadcast

-The series premiered on Teletoon in Canada on January 10, 2014, and on Disney XD in Australia on April 13, 2014. on Citv in the United Kingdom.
+The series premiered on Teletoon in Canada on January 10, 2014, and on April 13, 2014 on CITV in the United Kingdom.

 Reception

-Jesse Schedeen of IGN gave the show's premiere a "Mediocre" score of 5.8 out of 10, panning the show's reliance on variations of the same slapstick gags and breaking of the fourth wall, which came at the expense of dramatic weight.
-Schedeen surmised that this material was targeted to an audience of boys age 6–12, and stated that the material could have been catered to an all-ages audience that included adults as well.
-Schedeen summarized the show as "a disappointing new addition to Disney XD's growing Marvel lineup."
+Jesse Schedeen of IGN gave the show's premiere a "Mediocre" score of 5.8 out of 10, panning the show's reliance on humor, which came at the expense of dramatic weight.
+Schedeen surmised that the series was targeted primarily at young boys and summarized it as "a disappointing new addition to Disney XD's growing Marvel lineup".